tomsah/starter-kit/README.md

 Routes, you can code split for each route and serve only what is needed

 - "dynamic"" (in quote cause in webpack nothing is purely dynamic, everything it does is at build tine.)
+example: const getTheme = (themeName) => import(`./src/themes/${themeName}`)
+what's happening ?
+webpack will use the static path "./src/themes/" go to that folder and, it will find all the modules in this partial path. then it will create a bundle for each one of them.